eagle-io/docs/source/faq/index.rst

 Can I upload other types of files?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Files of any type can be uploaded through the interface or use an :ref:`Attachment Source <node-configuration-attachmentsource>` for automated uploads.
+Files of any type can be uploaded through the interface as an :ref:`Attachment <node-configuration-attachment>` or use an :ref:`Attachment Source <node-configuration-attachmentsource>` for automated uploads.
 All content and files uploaded must comply with our `Terms of Use <https://eagle.io/policies/terms>`_.

 .. only:: not latex